HEAD AND NECK CANCER

 What is the standard of care for oral cancer?

 The standard management for oral cancer is SURGERY .
 In early stages (Stage I and II), surgery with negative margins is sufficient.
-In Stage III and Stage IV ( locally advanced), the patient will need Radiation or chemoradiation.
+In Stage III and Stage IV ( locally advanced), the patient will need adjuvant (post surgery) Radiation or chemoradiation.

 What is tracheostomy?